Beyond equivalent circuit representations in nonlinear systems with inherent memory: Conclusions

 In summary, avoiding a multimode perspective when studying nonlinear transport responses may hinder a complete understanding of the causes and nature of the emergence of memory traces.
 It is thus recommended to try to match multimode impedance analyses with theoretical models starting with the simplest possible microscopic approach and gradually add complexity when necessary.
 As demonstrated here, conventional approaches can already provide relevant clues for seemingly complex and unrelated behaviors.

-This also highlights the importance of building \textit{apparent} circuit representations starting from a microscopic perspective and not the other way around, recognizing the limitations in the interpretation associated to the \textit{apparent} circuit components.
-Thus, the emergence of counterintuitive features such as a negative capacitances or unexpected inductances (in the absence of any magnetic ingredients or eventual displacement currents) becomes just a representation metaphor and not a consequence of anomalous physical behaviors.
+This also highlights that, if one opts on building \textit{apparent} circuit representations starting from a microscopic perspective it is crucial to recognize the limitations in the interpretation associated to the \textit{apparent} circuit components.
+Following this perspective we are able to provide the actual \textit{apparent} circuit representation for a generic memristive response in the Supplementary Material.
+The emergence of negative capacitances or unexpected inductances (in the absence of any magnetic ingredients or eventual displacement currents) is a consequence of the apparent circuit selection.
 Clearly, real capacitive effects, that lead to displacement currents, or inductive features, magnetic in nature, cannot be ruled out when characterizing transport properties.
-However, as we tried to prove here, the mere availability of nonequilibrium charges and their retarded path towards equilibrium are already sufficient ingredients to provide a very rich impedance response that matches a vast range of experimental evidences.
+However, as we tried to prove here, the mere availability of nonequilibrium charges and the retardation of their path towards equilibrium are already sufficient ingredients to provide a very rich impedance response that matches a vast range of experimental evidences.